 Under the National Electricity Rules (NER), the quantity of SRAS procured by AEMO is determined in accordance with the System Restart Standard (the Standard).
 The Reliability Panel sets the Standard in accordance with the requirements of the NER.
-Under these requirements, the Standard sets out several key parameters for system restoration
+Under these requirements, the Standard sets out several key parameters for system restoration following a major supply disruption, including the speed of restoration, how much supply is to be restored and the aggregate level of reliability of SRAS.

-The Standard has historically not been informed by an economic assessment of the costs and benefits of providing SRAS.
+Deloitte Access Economics Commercial-in-Confidence The Standard has historically not been informed by an economic assessment of the costs and benefits of providing SRAS.
 As part of the Reliability Panel's review of the Standard applying to the National Electricity Market (NEM), Deloitte Access Economics has been engaged to conduct an economic assessment to determine the theoretical optimal level of SRAS for each electrical sub-network in the NEM.